eclipse-archived/ceylon-lang.org/documentation/1.0/faq/language-design.md

 Well, overloading interacts with a number of other language features though, in truth, the interactions could probably be controlled by sufficiently restricting the signature of overloaded declarations.
-And overloading also maps bady to the JVM because generic types are erased from signatures.
+And overloading also maps badly to the JVM because generic types are erased from signatures.
 But there are potential workarounds for this problem, too.